andre-ribera/aribera-homework/README.md

         * Added 5 interfaces
         * polymorphsim with abstract classes and interfaces
         * Added final to Karen class, askForManager() method, and to Employee.name variable
-        * Added static to balanceBudget() in StoreMangager class, Karen.askForManager, and static block to Karen class
+        * Added static to balanceBudget() in StoreManager class, Karen.askForManager, and static block to Karen class
     * Homework Set Six
-        * Collections implementations: ShoppingCart, ConveyorBelt, Warehouse, checkoutLine (in Main),
+        * Collections implementations: ShoppingCart, conveyorBelt, Warehouse, checkoutLine (in Main), cartCorral (in ShoppingCart)
+        * Custom LinkedList: conveyorBelt (in Main)